 Every camera body is different as well, cameras have different maximum ISO levels, different performances at the same ISO levels, and have maximum shutter speeds.

-The combination of equipment you use will be affecting how you handle the three components to the exposure formula.
+The combination of equipment you use will be affecting how you handle the three components to the

 Look at the below information as a general aid that you will then tailor to your specific tools.